TsinghuaDatabaseGroup/AIDB/README.md

-## AI4DB & DB4AI-Papers
+## Autonomous Database Papers

-Continuously update the AI4DB & DB4AI (ML4DB & DB4ML) papers and source codes based on our past tutorials.
+Continuously update the autonomous database (AI4DB & DB4AI) papers and source codes based on our past tutorials.
 Please inform us if there are any great papers missed :)

 Table of Contents
 =================